 8. Christianity and Islam Are The 2 Major Religions

-The major religion in Nigeria are Christianity and Islam.
+The major religions in Nigeria are Christianity and Islam.
 About half of the Yorubas are Christians and half Muslim, though many maintain traditional beliefs.
-The Igbos in the southeast are mostly Christian; The Hausa/Fulani in the northern Nigeria are mostly Islamic and dominated by the Hausa-Fulani ethnic group.
+The Igbos in the southeast are mostly Christian; The Hausa/Fulani in northern Nigeria are mostly Islamic and dominated by the Hausa-Fulani ethnic group.
 Southern Nigeria is more westernized and urbanized than the north, with the Yoruba in the southwest and the Igbo in the southeast.

-7. Niger River is West Africa’s Largest River.
+7. Niger River: West Africa’s Largest River.

 The longest and largest river in West Africa is the river Niger from where Nigeria derives her name.
 River Niger spans about 4,180 km (2,600 mi) from its source is in the Highlands of Guinea in southeastern Guinea.
 It courses in a crescent through Mali, Niger, on the border with Benin and then through Nigeria, and eventually emptying into the Gulf of Guinea in the Atlantic Ocean after passing through a massive delta, known as the Niger Delta or the Oil Rivers.